 TD is a serious side effect that occurs when you take medicines called neuroleptics.
 These drugs are also called antipsychotics or major tranquilizers.
 They are used to treat mental problems.

 TD often occurs when you take the drug for many months or years.
 In some cases, it occurs after you take them for as little as 6 weeks.

 Drugs that most commonly cause this disorder are older antipsychotics, including:

-Newer antipsychotic drugs seem less likely to cause tardive dyskinesia, but they are not entirely without risk.
+Newer antipsychotics seem less likely to cause TD, but they are not entirely without risk.